pjensfelt/wasp_as_cf_yawswing/README.md

     import numpy as np
 ModuleNotFoundError: No module named 'numpy'
 </pre>
-* A: Did you change terminal and forgot to active the virtual environment?
+* A: Did you install your system in a virtual environment and did you change terminal and forgot to active the virtual environment?
 <pre>
 cd wasp_as_cf
 source cfenv/bin/activate